 If you want to seek compensation or would like assistance during the legal process, contact our attorneys at The Law Office of Frank S. Clowney III.
 We have years of experience with protecting victims of sexual harassment cases.

 Sexual harassment and other discrimination are intimidating and can have disastrous effects on a career as well as on a person’s emotional well-being.
-As an attorney who truly cares about his clients, I take all the consequences of the employment discrimination behavior into account as I move forward with a case.
+As an attorney who truly cares about his clients, I take all the consequences of employment discrimination behavior into account as I move forward with a case.

 In order to amount to harassment, the conduct usually has to occur repeatedly over time — not just in a few isolated occurrences.
 What may seem to be minor conduct can over time amount to a hostile work environment, if done repeatedly.

-At The Law Office of Frank S. Clowney III, our sexual harassment lawyers are dedicated to protecting the rights of workers and fighting against unfair employment practices, discrimination, and harassment.
+At The Law Office of Frank S. Clowney III, our San Diego sexual harassment lawyers are dedicated to protecting the rights of workers and fighting against unfair employment practices, discrimination, and harassment.
 We believe everyone has the right to a workplace that is respectful and free from harassment.

 We are committed to achieving workplace justice for all Californians under state law.
 If you need legal representation, contact us online to learn more about how we can help.
-You can also call my law office at 619-557-0458 to discuss your concerns about workplace harassment or discrimination, including disability discrimination, pregnancy discrimination and sexual orientation discrimination.
+You can also call my law office at 619-557-0458 to discuss your concerns about workplace harassment or discrimination, including disability discrimination, pregnancy discrimination, and sexual orientation discrimination.